 - Cracked.com's "Things Nobody Can Teach You About Being Funny", the first entry is "How to be funny (if you aren't)".
 Essentially saying that some people just aren't funny and there's not much anyone can do about it.

-- In this video by YouTube user potholer54, he singles creationists as being this when they try to to make jokes about evolution:
+- In this video by YouTube user potholer54, he singles out creationists as being this when they try to make jokes about evolution:

-potholer: Okay here's the problem: You can't make something funny by just giggling as you read it, because it mentions body hair, sex and armpits, unless you're in fifth grade.
-You get better results when you are trying to be serious.
+potholer54: Okay here's the problem: You can't make something funny by just giggling as you read it because it mentions body hair, sex and armpits, unless you're in fifth grade.
+You actually get much more of a laugh when you are trying to be serious.